 If you put a heavy load on the electrical system, a fuse may trip and the power will be cut.
 You can easily fix this yourself after you have fixed the actual cause of the overload.

-Some student housing have an electrical cabinet with switch fuses and others have a fuse cabinet with plug fuses.
+Some student housing has an electrical cabinet with switch fuses and others have a fuse cabinet with plug fuses.
 In the corridors, there is an electrical cabinet with switch fuses in the corridor.
 These protect the electrical system from overloads.

 - Open the electrical cabinet